hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

   </div>
 </div>

-- TODO: Talk about how hyperparameters are tuned to improve aesthetic quality of the output.
-Show examples of things that work and things that do not.
 - TODO: Reiterate some insights.
   - Turn to machine learning when you have general problems that seem intuitive to state, but where it’s hard to explicitly write down all the solution steps
   - Note that this difficulty often stems from a semantic gap between the input representation and the task at hand